 The AEF will award grants to starting or expanding agricultural, food and forestry businesses; farmers, nonprofits, local governments, and other entities in Tennessee, or those whose project will be located in Tennessee.
 Successful grant recipients must demonstrate a strong potential for impact on local farm income, access to markets, increased capacity or agricultural innovation.
 Priority will be given to businesses located in at-risk counties, distressed counties and counties adjoining at-risk or distressed counties.

-There is no deadline to submit applications.
-The Department of Agriculture will review applications on a rolling basis.
-Interested applicants are encouraged to apply early.
+The AEF selection process is competitive.
+There is no deadline to submit applications and the AEF Committee will review applications on a rolling basis.
+Interested applicants are encouraged to apply as soon as possible.

 Projects funded by the Agriculture Enterprise Fund must match the description of at least one of the following four categories.
 Many projects will potentially match the description of more than one category and applicants should indicate so on their application.

 - Increase in Farm Income - This category includes projects that will increase farm income by offering farmers higher commodity prices than other markets, processing value-added products for farmers, or allowing a single farmer to add value to their own farm products.

 - Increased Access to Markets - This category includes projects that will create or expand a market for Tennessee farmers or forest landowners, including reducing miles that farmers must transport their products to market or creating a new market entirely.

 - Increased Capacity - This category includes projects that will expand the capacity of an existing agricultural, food, or forestry business, including their production or processing capacity or the number of employees.